 It’s very unlikely that you’ll play in every match.
 Teams can have a roster of up to 15 players while only 5-6 players will play each week.
 Your team captain will ask you for your availability and will schedule your playing time accordingly.
 Each team should have enough players to allow for travel, illness or injury.

 When does the Spring USTA League start?

-Spring league usually starts in early March, but the teams are formed in January and February.
-It’s best to find a team soon if you want to play in the spring.
+Spring league usually starts in late February or early March, but the teams are formed in January and February.
+It’s best to find a team early if you want to play in the spring.
 Be sure to submit the “Find a team” form if you need help finding a team.